vincentmakes/ComfoSense-Touch/REV4_TECHNICAL_GUIDE.md

 ## 8. Common Pitfalls and Lessons Learned

+### Keep early I2C writes simple — no loops or error handling

+At the very start of `setup()`, before Serial is initialized, certain code patterns cause silent boot crashes on the ESP32-S3.
+Specifically, wrapping `Wire.beginTransmission()` / `Wire.endTransmission()` in a `for` loop with a return value check (`uint8_t err = Wire.endTransmission(); if (err == 0) break;`) causes a perpetual reboot.
+The root cause is unclear but reproducible.
+Use straight-through I2C writes without error checking for the early buzzer silencing.

 ### `Wire.end()` corrupts SensorLib I2C handle

 If you call `Wire.end()` (e.g., during board detection) and then `Wire.begin()` again, the global `Wire` object works but SensorLib's internally cached I2C handle becomes a dangling pointer.
 Any SensorLib function that writes to the bus (like `setMaxTouchPoint()`) will crash with `EXCVADDR: 0x0000000c`.
 Use raw `Wire.beginTransmission()` calls instead.